Updated January 2017

 Sadly, not all televisions and monitors have HDMI connectors.

-Using a HDMI To VGA Adaptor
+Using a HDMI to VGA Adaptor

-In the event that your chosen display unit doesn’t have an HDMI connector, the first thing you should do is check whether or not it has a VGA connector – the D-shaped connector that has been commonly found on computer monitors for the past 20-plus years.
+In the event that your chosen display unit doesn’t have an HDMI connector, the first thing you should do is check whether or not it has a VGA connector – the D-shaped connector that has been commonly found on computer monitors for the past 20 odd years.
 If your monitor is VGA-compatible, then all you will need is a HDMI to VGA adaptor in order to use your Raspberry Pi with that device or cable type.

-You will also need to make a small change to the config.txt file that Raspberry Pi uses when it boots.
+You’ll also need to make a small change to the config.txt file that Raspberry Pi uses when it boots.